 Conclusion and final thoughts on bodybuilding

 Bodybuilding is a huge sport, and it is here to stay.
-While it didn’t have the most impressive beginnings, the sport of bodybuilding has become incredibly popular and attracts thousands of individuals worldwide.
+While it didn’t have the most impressive beginnings, bodybuilding has become incredibly popular and attracts thousands of individuals worldwide.

-For many, bodybuilding is an art, and it’s about showing what the human body is capable of becoming.
+For many, bodybuilding is an art, and it’s about showing what the human body can become.
 Each year, competitors push themselves to their limits to reach peak conditioning and show the world what they have.

-What’s more, bodybuilding is a lot more nuanced than most people imagine.
+Moreover, bodybuilding is much more nuanced than most people imagine.
 To become a successful competitor, one must gain mastery over their body and mind.
 Over the years, we’ve seen some incredible individuals on stage who’ve shattered our perception of what is and isn’t possible.